TabMGP: Martingale Posterior with TabPFN: Introduction

 \section{Introduction}

-Bayesian inference provides a principled framework for uncertainty quantification, but its classical formulation hinges on the specification of a prior–likelihood pair.
+Classical Bayesian inference provides a principled framework for uncertainty quantification, but its formulation hinges on the specification of a prior–likelihood pair.
 This requirement can be burdensome in practice.
-Priors are often placed on uninterpretable parameters, and “uninformative” defaults can dominate inference in data-scarce or high-dimensional regimes \citep{zhang22bayesian}.
-The problem is further compounded by the fact that the likelihood itself is often misspecified in modern applications.
-These limitations have motivated a wave of generalisations -- ranging from generalised Bayes \citep{bissiri16general} to optimisation-centric Bayes \citep[see e.g.][]{knoblauch22optimizationcentric, wild23rigorous, shen25predictioncentric} that modernise parts of the Bayesian recipe.
-Collectively, they mark the emergence of a \textit{post-Bayesian paradigm} in statistical inference.
+Priors are often placed on uninterpretable parameters, and ``uninformative'' defaults can dominate inference in data-scarce or high-dimensional regimes \citep{zhang22bayesian}.
+The problem is further compounded by the frequent misspecification of the likelihood in modern applications.
+Even when a model is settled upon, approximating the resulting posterior in high dimensions remains a formidable computational challenge.

-The \textbf{martingale posterior} represents one direction of this expansion.
-Originating in the Bayesian predictive literature \citep{fortini20quasibayes,berti21class,fong23martingale}, the martingale posterior shifts the focus from prior specification to prediction.
-Instead of eliciting a prior over parameters, the analyst provides a \textbf{predictive rule}, defined as a sequence of one-step-ahead predictive distributions.
-When such predictive rules satisfy certain technical conditions — namely, the martingale property — the resulting posterior is guaranteed to exist and be well-behaved (formal definition in Section \ref{sec:mgp}).
-Posterior inference is then obtained by \textbf{forward sampling}: starting from the observed dataset, one repeatedly draws the next observation from the predictive rule conditional on the data so far, append it to the dataset, and continue.

-The Bayesian predictive approach is particularly attractive in the modern era of powerful black-box predictive models, especially foundation transformers \citep{bommasani22opportunities}.
-In fact, the forward sampling mechanism described above will be familiar from large language models (LLMs): the predictive rule plays the role of next-token prediction, and forward sampling mirrors \textit{autoregressive generation}, where at each step a token is sampled from the conditional distribution given the context, appended to the context, and the process is repeated.
-In this sense, transformers are naturally aligned with the forward-sampling procedure that underpins the martingale posterior.
-Furthermore, pretrained foundation models are explicitly designed to deliver accurate predictions across broad domains without bespoke modelling, making them natural candidates for predictive rules.
+These limitations have catalysed a wave of generalisations, including Bayesian predictive inference (BPI) \citep{fortini25exchangeability}, generalised Bayes (GB) \citep{bissiri16general}, and optimisation-centric Bayes \citep[see, e.g.,][]{knoblauch22optimizationcentric, wild23rigorous, shen25predictioncentric}, collectively marking the emergence of a \textbf{post-Bayesian paradigm.} Within this paradigm, BPI shifts the focus from prior and likelihood elicitation to the sequence of predictions themselves.
+Specifically, the analyst provides a \textbf{predictive rule}, defined as a sequence of one-step-ahead predictive distributions $(P_i)_{i \geq 0}$.
+BPI is post-Bayesian in the sense that the predictive rule need not correspond to a standard Bayesian posterior predictive distribution (PPD).
+Instead, the framework requires only that the sequence $(P_i)_{i \geq 0}$ converges weakly to a random limiting measure $F_\infty$ almost surely.